Postgraduate Diploma, Master of Science

 This course has very few additional mandatory costs and the majority of reading material is available free of charge via the University's electronic library resources.
 Our libraries are a valuable resource with an extensive collection of online books and journals but you will be expected to purchase a small number of textbooks during the course.
 However, costs are kept as low as possible and are not likely to exceed £150 in total.

 The latest version of Microsoft Office is available to download for current students, free of charge.
 You can run Office on up to five desktop Mac or Windows.
 You can also run Office Mobile on up to 5 mobile devices (on supported mobile operating systems).
-Other software programs required for this course are either freely available (open source) or else provided free of charge under academic licence (e.g. ESRI's ArcGIS, the remote sensing package Erdas Imagine and SPSS for statistical analysis).
+Other software programs required for this course are either freely available (open source), or provided free of charge under academic licence (e.g. ESRI's ArcGIS Pro, the remote sensing package Erdas Imagine and SPSS for statistical analysis).

 Students choosing a period of paid work placement or study abroad as part of their course should be aware that there may be additional travel and living costs as well as tuition fees.